k0retux/fuddly/docs/source/data_model.rst

 Keywords to Describe Node Properties
 ------------------------------------

 determinist
   Make the node behave in a deterministic way.

 random
   Make the node behave in a random way.

+mutable
+  Make the node mutable.
+It is a shortcut for the node attribute ``MH.Attr.Mutable``.

 set_attrs
   List of attributes to set on the node.
 The current generic